-According to the School Survey on Crime and Safety, during the 2017-2018 school year, 71 percent of schools reported at least once incident of violent crime and nearly a quarter reported an incident of bullying had happened in the previous week.
-Each day, schools have to grapple with incidents of bullying, hate speech, fights, disorder, drug use and more.
+According to the School Survey on Crime and Safety, during the 2017-2018 school year, 71 percent of schools reported at least one incident of violent crime, and nearly a quarter reported an incident of bullying had happened in the previous week.
+Each day, schools have to grapple with incidents of bullying, hate speech, fights, disorder, drug use, and more.
 It is imperative that schools implement new and rigorous methods to address these problems.

 Bolstering School Security Systems

 Traditionally, school security personnel have relied on video as the primary method of monitoring school campuses.
 Video has proven helpful, as having “eyes on” helps administrators assess a situation; but this strategy presents a serious limitation, as well.

 Without audio solutions, you cannot fully understand the gravity of an incident, nor will you be adequately equipped to respond to it, as sight and sound are both essential components of situational awareness.